Install and configure a LAMP local development environment on Ubuntu 24.04

 Status: active

-If the firewall is not active, you can enable it:
+If the firewall is not active, we can enable it.

 sudo ufw enable